 SUBMITTING AN ABSENTEE BALLOT

 Location and time: The County Board of Elections must receive your application for absentee ballot no later than 5:00 p.m. on the Tuesday before the election.
 The County Board of Elections must receive non-emergency civilian absentee ballots by 5pm the Friday before the Election.
-Members of the military voting by absentee ballot must have their ballots postmarked by 5:00 p.m. on the day before Election Day and received by the County Board of Elections by 5:00 p.m. seven days after Election Day.
+Members of the military voting by absentee ballot must affirm that their ballots were submitted for delivery by 11:59 PM on the day before Election Day, and the County Board of Elections must receive their ballot by 5 p.m. seven days after Election Day.

 Early voting qualifications: Early voting is unavailable, however, select voters may use absentee voting to vote before election day.